ThePalaceProject/circulation/README.md

 ## Scheduled Jobs

-Currently all jobs are scheduled as cron job, that should be installed as indicated by the `simplified_crontab` file It contains all the import and reaper jobs, as well as other necessary background tasks such as maintaining the search index and feed caches
+All jobs are scheduled via `cron`, as specified in the `docker/services/simplified_crontab` file.
+This includes all the import and reaper jobs, as well as other necessary background tasks, such as maintaining the search index and feed caches.

 ### Job Requirements

 #### hold_notifications

-Requires the `SIMPLIFIED_FCM_CREDENTIALS_FILE` to be present and the sitewide `PUSH_NOTIFICATIONS_STATUS` to be either `unset` or `true`
+Requires the `SIMPLIFIED_FCM_CREDENTIALS_FILE` to be present and the sitewide `PUSH_NOTIFICATIONS_STATUS` setting to be either `unset` or `true`

 #### loan_notifications

-Requires the `SIMPLIFIED_FCM_CREDENTIALS_FILE` to be present and the sitewide `PUSH_NOTIFICATIONS_STATUS` to be either `unset` or `true`
+Requires the `SIMPLIFIED_FCM_CREDENTIALS_FILE` to be present and the sitewide `PUSH_NOTIFICATIONS_STATUS` setting to be either `unset` or `true`

 ## Code Style